HIP-1195: Hiero hooks and an application to allowances

 }

-to create a hook with an id that is already occupied, it will fail with status INDEX_IN_USE
+to create a hook with an id that is already occupied, it will fail with status INDEX_IN_USE.
+Similarly, if either

-update transaction tries to delete a hook with an id not in use, it will fail with status HOOK_NOT_FOUND
+update transaction tries to delete a hook with an id not in use, it will fail with status HOOK_NOT_FOUND.
+Much as an

-atomic hook updates for compliance reasons, we do support deleting and recreating a hook with the same id in a
+To support atomic hook updates for compliance reasons, we do support deleting and recreating a hook with the same

-and the total number of storage slots their lambdas use; as well as the id of the last hook in the doubly-linked list of
+and the total number of storage slots their EVM hooks use; as well as the id of the last hook in the doubly-linked list of

 the account or contract’s hooks.